tillbiskup/evedata/docs/architecture.rst

   1. separating the values for the different channels into separate datasets

     This is rather complicated, but probably possible by looking at the different HDF5 datasets where present -- although this would require reading the *data* of the HDF5 datasets if corresponding datasets are available in the "averagemeta" or/and "standarddev" group to check for changes in these data.

-    Separating the data is but only necessary if correspnding datasets are available in the "averagemeta" or/and "standarddev" groups. *I.e.*, loading the data needs only to happen once this condition is met.
+    Separating the data is but only necessary if corresponding datasets are available in the "averagemeta" or/and "standarddev" groups. *I.e.*, loading the data needs only to happen once this condition is met.
 However, as soon as this condition is met, data for legacy files need to be loaded to separate the data into separate datasets and not to have the surprise afterwards when first accessing the presumably single detector channel to all of a sudden have it split into several datasets.

   2. sensibly naming the resulting multiple datasets.

     Generally, the same strategy as proposed for the new eveH5 scheme should be used here, *i.e.* suffixing the average and interval detector channels with the scan module ID.
 Given that one and the same channel can only be used once in a scan module, this should be unique.
 The type of detector channel can be deduced from the class type.

+    Getting the scan module ID requires to read the SCML, though, as usually, the SMCounter pseudo-detector channel will not be present.
+Furthermore, mapping position counts to scan modules is far from simple.
+Hence, an alternative option may be to suffix the respective datasets with increasing integer numbers, without relation to the scan module ID.

 * Additional class ``DeviceData``, but not ``OptionData``